MoeHH/ASTAR_Dataset_Generation/README.md

 * **Stage 2 — RAGate dataset.** Extract a balanced route-availability classifier dataset (`label=1` solvable, `label=0` unsolvable) into `Datasets/RAGate/`.
-* **Stage 3 — Images (optional).** Render ImageNet-style JPEGs of the master grids (start / goal / obstacles / path) at one or more resolutions.
+* **Stage 3 — Images (optional).** Render ImageNet-style JPEGs of the master grids (start / goal/obstacles/path) at one or more resolutions.
 * **Stage 4 — Inspection.** Validate the datasets with Quick and/or Detailed integrity sweeps.

 ## Requirements